-Our results demonstrate that the COVID-19 crisis caused substantial increases in direct access to policy-makers among business interests at the expense of NGOs.
-By contrast, the pandemic caused large increases in the social media prominence of NGOs relative to business interests.
-With information about the subject of meetings and the text of tweets, we show that these findings were likely driven by changes in political access and communications specific to the crisis.
+Our results provide empirical support for both hypotheses.
+They demonstrate that the COVID-19 crisis caused substantial increases in direct access to policy-makers among business interests at the expense of NGOs.
+By contrast, the crisis caused large increases in the social media prominence of NGOs relative to business interests.
+Furthermore, with information about the subject of meetings and the text of tweets, we show that these changes during the first crucial months of the pandemic were likely driven by changes in political access and communications specific to the crisis.
 Overall, our results suggest that, despite the persistence of biases across time and political systems, exogenous shocks to the political agenda can greatly affect how biases operate among important economic and social interests.

-From a normative point of view, these results can be seen as offering both good and bad news.
-On the one hand, those concerned about bias in the heavenly chorus might be pleased to learn that what looks like a strengthening of business bias in insider lobbying in access to policy-makers is not replicated in outside lobbying on social media.
+From a normative point of view, these results offer both good and bad news.
+On the one hand, those concerned about bias in the heavenly chorus might be pleased to learn that what looks like a strengthening of business bias in insider lobbying in access to policy-makers is not replicated in public communication on social media.
 In this way, the COVID-19 crisis might be viewed as both exacerbating and mitigating bias in business representation depending on which lobbying channel one focuses on.
 The fact that our findings are unlikely to be driven by differences in economic resources between NGOs and business interests can also be seen as positive news.
-Among NGOs and business interests with large resource endowments, we find that business interests gain substantial access to policy-makers relative to NGOs.
+Among NGOs and business interests with similarly large resource endowments, we find that business interests still gain substantial access to policy-makers relative to NGOs.
 Moreover, for social media activity, we find that NGOs increase their activities relative to business interests both among low-resource and high-resource interest groups.
-That there are also no differences in how the crisis affected political access and Twitter usage among high- and low-resourced groups in general might also be viewed as painting a less pessimistic picture of lobbying during the pandemic than some might have feared.

-On the other hand, our results also raise important concerns.
-First, the two lobbying channels that we examine are likely not equally important for affecting the decisions made by policy-makers on, for instance, emergency legislation, rescue packages, or regulations regarding the reopening of society.
-Direct access to policy-makers, on its face, gives some organized interests privileged access to over others.
+On the other hand, our results raise important concerns.
+First, the two lobbying channels we examine are unlikely to equally affect the decisions by policy-makers on, for instance, emergency legislation, rescue packages, or regulations regarding the reopening of society.
+Direct access to policy-makers, on its face, gives some organized interests privileged access over others.
 While access to policy-makers is no guarantee for actual influence, it is not unreasonable to expect that such access is a more straightforward way to influence decisions than through increased public communication on, for example, social media.
-It is thus far from trivial that biases toward business interest end up being strengthened exactly in the lobbying channel where organized interests can be expected to make the greatest difference for policy-making.
+As emphasized, social media activity may also not only be directed at lobbying but also at maintaining relations to constituents etc. It is thus far from trivial that biases toward business interest end up being strengthened exactly in the lobbying channel where organized interests can be expected to make the greatest difference for policy-making.

-Finally, while the pandemic did not benefit wealthy interest groups in general, we do find evidence that wealthy business interests benefited from economic resources relative to business interests with fewer resources.
-This is not irrelevant given that business interests are often viewed as representing special interests and affluent citizens rather than those of the population as a whole (e.g. Flöthe and Rasmussen, 2018; Grossmann, Mahmood and Isaac, Forthcoming; Klüver and Pickup, 2019).
-Ultimately, the picture of the effect of the pandemic is therefore one where especially large business interests benefited at the expense of smaller business interests and NGOs.
+Finally, while the pandemic did not benefit wealthy interest groups in general, we find evidence that wealthy business interests benefited from economic resources relative to business interests with fewer resources.
+This is not irrelevant given that business interests are often viewed as representing special interests and affluent citizens rather than those of the population as a whole (e.g. Flöthe and Rasmussen, 2018; Grossmann, Mahmood and Isaac, Forthcoming).
+Ultimately, the picture of the effect of the pandemic is therefore one where output legitimacy was prioritized over input legitimacy and where especially large business interests benefited at the expense of smaller ones and NGOs in obtaining political access.